plotly/plotly.github.io/_posts/3d/2018-11-05-how-to-create-a-streamtube-plot.md

    sub-steps:
     - copy: "After adding data, go to the 'Traces' section under the 'Structure' menu on the left-hand side.
 Choose the 'Type' of trace, then choose 'Streamtube' under '3D' chart type."
       img: "![Chart type streamtube](../static/images/3d-streamtube-plot/chart-type-streamtube.png)"
-    - copy: Next, fill the 'X', 'Y', 'Z', 'U', 'V', 'W', 'X Start', 'Y start', and 'Z Start' values from the dropdown to create the plot.
-This will create a raw trace for the str data, as seen below."
+    - copy: "Next, specify the vector field of the streamtube trace using 6 variables: 'X', 'Y', 'Z', 'U', 'V' and 'W' using their resepective dropdown menus.
+'X', 'Y' and 'Z' are the vector position variables that set the X, Y and Z coordinates of the vector field, and 'U', 'V' and 'W' are the vector component variables that set the X, Y and Z components of the vector field respectively.
+Note that the tubes' starting positions will be cut from the vector field's X-Z plane at its minimum Y value.
+To specify your own starting position, use the attributes 'X Start', 'Y Start' and 'Z Start'."
       img: "![Axes data](../static/images/3d-streamtube-plot/select-axes-data.png)"

  - title: Style Trace